-The CCHIIM recertification (maintenance of an AHIMA certification) program ensures that CCHIIM-certified professionals demonstrate ongoing competence in the domain areas in which they are certified, through either maintenance or enhancement activities.
+The CCHIIM recertification (maintenance of an American Health Information Management Association certification (AHIMA) program ensures that CCHIIM-certifiedprofessionals demonstrate ongoing competence in the domain areas in which they are certified, through either maintenance or enhancement activities.
 For the purposes of recertification (maintenance of an AHIMA certification), CCHIIM further defines maintenance and enhancement activities as follows:

-Maintenance: Completion of educational programs that provide updated training and skills to allow continued competence in HIIM by earning the required number of continuing education units (CEUs) in any of the HIIM Domains.
+Maintenance: Completion of educational programs that provide updated training and skills to allow continued competence in Health Informatics and Information Management (HIIM)by earning the required number of continuing education units (CEUs)in any of the HIIM Domains.

-Enhancement: Completion of educational programs that result in expanded knowledge and skills to enhance professional growth in HIIM by earning additional CEUs in a specific HIIM domain.
+Enhancement: Completion of educational programs that result in expanded knowledge and skills to enhanceprofessional growth in HIIM by earning additional CEUs in a specific HIIM domain.
 This is beyond the requirement to maintain certification.

-The NCCA's definition of continuing competence is, "demonstrating specified levels of knowledge, skills, or ability not only at the time of initial certification but throughout an individual's professional career."

-Congratulations on earning your AHIMA professional credential!
-You've marked yourself as a leader and HIIM expert, and shown your support for the healthcare profession.
+The National Commission for Certifying Agencies (NCCA) definition of continuing competence is, "demonstrating specified levels of knowledge, skills, or ability not only at the time of initial certification but throughout an individual's professional career."
+Congratulations on earning your AHIMA professional credential!You've marked yourself as a leader and HIIM expert, and shown your support for the healthcare profession.
 But there's more to certification than that.
 Through it you've increased your chances for success in your chosen career.